 The Department produces a Tax Expenditure Report every other October and a Tax Incentives Report covering major business tax breaks each July.

-Information available through the Department of Revenue and other sources can help policy makers and citizens learn about tax expenditures, but there are no mechanisms to require that tax expenditures are carefully evaluated and regularly reviewed to assess their effectiveness like other spending.
+Information available through the Department of Revenue and other sources can help policy makers and citizens learn about tax expenditures, but there are no mechanisms to require that tax expenditures be carefully evaluated and regularly reviewed to assess their effectiveness like other spending.

-Sales and Use Tax Expenditures - The state's 2010 Tax Expenditure Report estimates that sales tax exemptions reduced revenue by about \$2.1 billion, reducing potential General Fund sales tax collections by over 60 percent.
-Of this, nearly \$1 billion comes from exemptions for business inputs, which are exempt because they become products that are taxed when sold to consumers.
+Sales and Use Tax Expenditures - The state's 2012 Tax Expenditure Report estimates that sales tax exemptions reduced revenue by about \$4.1 billion.
+This is nearly double the amount estimated in 2010, due to increased estimates for many exemptions as well as new estimates for existing exemptions that had previously not been included in the report, such as the exemptions for sales of livestock and feed grain.
+The majority of sales tax exemptions are for business inputs, most of which are exempt because they become products that are taxed when sold to consumers.
 Similarly, motor fuels are exempt from the sales tax, but are taxed separately under gasoline and other taxes.
-Purchases by governments and select nonprofits are also exempt, as are sales of groceries, newspapers, and school lunches.
+Purchases by governments and select nonprofits also are exempt, as are sales of groceries, newspapers, and school lunches.

-Though not included in the Tax Expenditure Report's estimate, services not explicitly subject to the sales tax are exempt,32 a broad exemption that costs the state an estimated \$450 million to \$500 million every year.33 Nebraska also loses an estimated \$100 million annually from untaxed Internet and catalog purchases.34 While taxpayers are asked to voluntarily pay use tax for Internet and catalog purchases through state income tax returns, federal law prevents Nebraska from requiring sellers to collect these taxes unless they have a physical presence in the state.
+Though not included in the Tax Expenditure Report's estimate, services not explicitly subject to the sales tax are exempt, a broad exemption that costs the state an estimated \$450 million to \$500 million every year.
+Nebraska also loses an estimated \$98 million annually from untaxed Internet and catalog purchases.
+While taxpayers are asked to voluntarily pay use tax for Internet and catalog purchases through state income tax returns, federal law prevents Nebraska from requiring sellers to collect these taxes unless they have a physical presence in the state.

-Income Tax Expenditures - Income tax expenditures totaled \$1.5 billion in the 2010 Tax Expenditure Report, nearly equal to total income taxes collected that year.35
+Income Tax Expenditures - Income tax expenditures totaled \$1.6 billion in the 2012 Tax Expenditure Report, nearly equal to total income taxes collected that year.